-She is an ex-officio member of the Governance, Compensation & Nomination Committee, the Finance & Investments Committee, the Audit & Risk Management Committee and the Policy & Advocacy Committee.
-She is also a Director of Destination NSW, the National Occupational Licensing Authority and a member of the NSW Government Biofuels Expert Panel and the ANZ Stadium Advisory Committee.
+She is Chair of the Finance and Investments Committee, an ex-officio member of the Governance, Compensation & Nomination Committee, the Audit & Risk Management Committee and the Policy & Advocacy Committee.

+Ms Machin is also the Independent Chair of the Customer Owned Banking Association, Chair of the NSW Government Crown Holiday Parks Board, Deputy Chair of ANCAP, Director of Destination NSW, and a member of the ANZ Stadium Advisory Committee.
 She is a former Director of the Australian Automobile Association.